RhysticStudies/Writeups/ICTF/Short Story.md

 ![Alt text](https://github.com/RhysticStudies/Writeups/blob/main/ICTF/Screenshot2.png)

 Under further examination you can see that there is a relationship between the length of the words all of them being 1-16 letters in length.
-So by reading in the file and taking the lengths of the words and treating them as hex you can find the nessage.
+So by reading in the file and taking the lengths of the words and treating them as hex you can find the message.

 ![Alt text](https://github.com/RhysticStudies/Writeups/blob/main/ICTF/Screenshot1.png)